THE KETTLEBELL SWING

-Snap the hips forward and bring the upper-body upright to propel the Kettlebell forward.
+Extend the hips and bring the upper body upright to propel the Kettlebell forward.

-Do not involve your shoulders to lift the Kettlebell upwards, let the force from the snapping of the hips and the coming upright of the upper-body propel the Kettlebell.
+Do not involve your shoulders to lift the Kettlebell upwards, let the force from the extension of the hips and the coming upright of the upper body propel the Kettlebell.

-Do not hyperextend the back when snapping the hips forward, in other words, do not push your hips past your ankles and shoulders.
+Do not hyperextend the back when extending the hips, in other words, do not push your hips past your ankles and shoulders.

-Make sure to squeeze the Glutes when snapping the hips.
+Make sure to squeeze the Glutes when extending the hips.